 Collapsible water bottles

-Light, foldable and compact water bottles and containers with a flexible design perfect for carrying or storing larger amounts of water, which makes them perfect for long backpacking trips.
+Light, foldable and compact water bottles and containers with a flexible design.
+Collapsible bottles are suitable carrying or storing larger amounts of water, which makes them perfect for long backpacking trips.
 Ergonomic design offers an easy grip, tip, and sip; flatten and roll up when empty, save space; easy to fill and carry.
 Made of nylon, polyethylene, silicone, thermoplastic urethane or another light and relatively durable material, collapsible water bottles are great for day hikes, camping, traveling, backpacking, etc. They are ultralight, compact when empty, and offer unrivaled water capacity per weight – an empty collapsible water bottle can weigh as little as 20g (Platypus SoftBottle 0.5L), whereas larger containers weigh around 50-100g (Platypus DuoLock SoftBottle 2.0L and Platy Water Tank 4L).

 Collapsible bottles and reservoirs with wide mouth technology are easy to fill and pour from and are water filter compatible.
 They are far superior to the narrow mouth bottles in winter when you need to transfer water (especially hot water) from pot to bottle.
 They are also easy to clean.
 Some backpackers report a noticeable plastic taste in the beginning.
 It can last for several trips but you can try to remove it faster by washing the bottle with water and a little soap.
 Simply shake it and rinse to get rid of the soap.
 Use only for storing and drinking water because materials like polyethylene can retain odors and tastes and stain very easily.
 The prices depend mainly on the capacity of the container.
 For example, Platypus DuoLock SoftBottle 2.0L costs around $16, while smaller bottles like Platypus DuoLock SoftBottle 0.75L-1L cost $12-14.